diasraphael/todo_backend/readme.md

 2: we need to add task row under task entry table

 need to find the way saving the data in the db.

+User Table

+One user can have many tasks : One to many relationship(user has one to many relationship with task)